 IU uses GTM to deploy not only statistical tools but also marketing tools.
-Accordingly, GTM is a statistics and marketing tool, and the use of GTM is based on your consent in accordance with Art.
-6 (1)(a) GDPR, which you may withdraw at any time with effect for the future by sending an email to email@example.com.
+Accordingly, GTM is a statistics and marketing tool and the use of GTM takes place on the basis of your consent in accordance with Art.
+6 (1) a) GDPR, which you may withdraw at any time with effect for the future by sending an email to email@example.com.

 9. Social Media

-10. Rights of Data Subject
+10. Data Subject Rights